Toric code[1,2]

 Code Capacity Threshold

 Independent \(X,Z\) noise: \(p_X = 10.31\%\) under MWPM decoding [8] (see also Ref.
 [9]), \(9.9\%\) under BP-OSD decoding [10], and \(8.9\%\) under GBP decoding [11].
-The threshold under ML decoding corresponds to the value of a critical point of the two-dimensional random-bond Ising model (RBIM) on the Nishimori line [12,13], calculated to be \(10.94 \pm 0.02\%\) in Ref.
+The threshold under ML decoding corresponds to the value of a critical point of a two-dimensional random-bond Ising model (RBIM) on the Nishimori line [12,13], calculated to be \(10.94 \pm 0.02\%\) in Ref.
 [14], \(10.93(2)\%\) in Ref.
 [15], \(10.9187\%\) in Ref.
 [16], \(10.917(3)\%\) in Ref.
 [17], \(10.939(6)\%\) in Ref.
 [18], and estimated to be between \(10.9\%\) and \(11\%\) in Ref.
 [9].
 Above values are for one type of noise only, and the ML threshold for combined \(X\) and \(Z\) noise is \(2p_X - p_X^2 \approx 20.6\%\).Depolarizing noise: between \(17\%\) and \(18.5\%\) under BSV tensor-network decoding [9], \(14\%\) under GBP decoding [11], \(16.5\%\) under recursive MWPM [19], between \(16\%\) and \(17.5\%\) under AMBP4 (depending on whether surface or toric code is considered) [20], and between \(15\%\) and \(16\%\) under RG [21], Markov-chain [22], or MWPM [23] decoding.
 The threshold under ML decoding corresponds to the value of a critical point of the disordered eight-vertex Ising model, calculated to be \(18.9(3)\%\) [24] (see also APS Physics viewpoint [25]).Erasure noise: \(50\%\) for square tiling [26,27].
 There is an inverse relationship between coordination number of the syndrome graph, with the threshold corresponding to a percolation transition [28].Correlated noise: \(10.04(6)\%\) under mildly correlated bit-flip noise [29].The toric code has a measurement threshold of one [30].Coherent noise: the threshold under ML decoding corresponds to the value of a critical point of a particular random-bond Ising model (RBIM) called the complex-coupled Ashkin-Teller model [31,32].

 Threshold

-\(0.133\%\) for independent \(X,Z\) noise and faulty syndrome measurements using a cellular automaton decoder [33].
+The threshold under ML decoding with measurement errors corresponds to the value of a critical point of a three-dimensional random plaquette model [8,13].\(0.133\%\) for independent \(X,Z\) noise and faulty syndrome measurements using a cellular automaton decoder [33].

 Realizations